nprapps/elections18-general/README.md

 What is this?
 -------------

-The backend for NPR's 2018 elections results coverage.
+The backend for NPR's 2017 alabama special election coverage.

 Assumptions
 -----------